Sawmill Creek

-Sawmill Creek is a creek located in Ottawa, Ontario, Canada.
-It is a tributary of the Rideau River.
+Sawmill Creek is a creek located in Ottawa, Ontario, Canada that is a tributary of the Rideau River.
 It rises in the wetlands south and southwest of the community of Blossom Park in the Ottawa Greenbelt, specifically south of Lester Road.
 It flows roughly north by northwest through Blossom Park, and the neighbourhood of South Keys, through the McCarthy Woods, and then separates the neighbourhood of Riverside Park on the west from the neighbourhoods of Ellwood and Heron Park on the east, before entering the Rideau River at Billings Bridge, near the intersection of Bank Street and Riverside Drive.

 Physiology

 The creek's watershed is mainly marine clay plains with sand and rock ridges.
 29% of the creek's substrate is clay, 21% is sand, while equal amounts (17%) are either cobble or silt.

-Accounting for the fact that the creek runs mostly though an urban environment, only 28% of the creek's path is natural, while 16% has been altered moderately, and 56% has been "highly altered".
+Since the creek runs primarily through an urban environment, only 28% of its course remains natural, while 16% has been altered moderately, and 56% has been "highly altered".

 Fauna

-Birds found in the area around the creek include the black-capped chickadee, bluejay, canada goose, cardinal, catbird, cedar waxwing, crow, downy woodpecker, goldfinch, grackle, great blue heron, grosbeaks, gull, hawks, other herons, killdeer, kingfisher, mallard, ovenbird, owls, pigeon, red-winged blackbird, robin, song sparrow, other sparrows, swallow, thrushes, and woodpecker.
+Birds found in the area around the creek include the black-capped chickadee, bluejay, Canada goose, cardinal, catbird, cedar waxwing, crow, downy woodpecker, goldfinch, grackle, great blue heron, grosbeaks, gull, hawks, other herons, killdeer, kingfisher, mallard, ovenbird, owls, pigeon, red-winged blackbird, robin, song sparrow, other sparrows, swallow, thrushes, and woodpecker.
 Mammals include beaver, coyote, deer, grey squirrel, groundhog, muskrat, raccoon, red squirrel, skunk and vole.
 Reptiles and amphibians include bullfrog, green frog and leopard frog.
 Insects and other animals include bivalves, crayfish, isopods, leeches, water striders, admiral butterfly, bluets, bumblebees, cicada, ebony jewelwing, mosquitoes, snails, spiders, and wasps.
 Fish include banded killifish, blacknose dace, bluegill, bluntnose minnow, brassy minnow, brook stickleback, central mudminnow, common shiner, Cottus, creek chub, Cyprinid, Etheostoma, fathead minnow, golden shiner, logperch, longnose dace, mottled sculpin, muskellunge, northern redbelly dace, pearl dace, pumpkinseed, rock bass, smallmouth bass, spottail shiner, walleye and white sucker.